maxmahlke/classy/docs/core.rst

 be useful e.g. if you would like to add :ref:`template spectra of taxonomic classes <taxonomies>` for comparison.

+If you encounter issues with custom plots in Jupyter Notebooks, add `%matplotlib inline` at the first line of your notebook.
+Also, append a `;` after any plot-invoking code to prevent automatic plot display and ensure the final plt.show() works correctly.

 .. code-block:: python

   >>> import matplotlib.pyplot as plt